joliva-ob/jacaranda/README.md

 Hence, this bot will be able to send alert messages to the group and also be able to be listening the conversation in order to answer some technical questions. (ie: /status, and anything starting by a slash).

+Run unit tests
++ go test

 Compiled with runtime with:
-+ GOOS=windows GOARCH=386 go build -o jacaranda.exe jacaranda.go
++ GOOS=windows GOARCH=386 go build -o jacaranda.exe
-+ GOOS=linux GOARCH=386 go build -o jacaranda.linux jacaranda.go
++ GOOS=linux GOARCH=386 go build -o jacaranda.linux
-+ GOOS=darwin GOARCH=386 go build -o jacaranda jacaranda.go
++ GOOS=darwin GOARCH=386 go build -o jacaranda

 Build Docker image with
 + cp /source_cfg_files/*env* .